xing/hops/README.md

 By default Hops will find installed presets automatically (only when it is listed as a top-level dependency in your `package.json` - we won't attempt to find presets in dependencies of dependencies).

 If you prefer, you can also explicitly list the presets that you want to use under the `presets` key in your [application configuration](#configuration).
+This will disable automatic discovery of hops presets.

 ```json
 {